 Alberto Manuel Brenes Biological Reserve (Costa Rica) The Editor Mon, 12/10/2018 - 17:31

 The Alberto Manuel Brenes Biological Reserve is a nature reserve in the southeastern Cordillera de Tilarán in northcentral Costa Rica.
 It is part of the Arenal Tilaran Conservation Area, which protects the tropical forest area near San Ramón.

 The Andean Volcanic Belt, along the South American coast, is segmented into four main volcanic zones.
 These volcanoes, along the backbone of the Andes, are part of the Ring of Fire, an area in the Pacific Ocean basin where earthquakes and eruptions occur due to the collision of tectonic plates.

 Arenal National Park is located in Alajuela province in northwestern Costa Rica.
 The park encompasses the Arenal Volcano, an active andesitic stratovolcano.
 It was Costa Rica's most active volcano until 2010 and one of the ten most active volcanoes in the world.

-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to Northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
-They range from major stratovolcanoes to lava domes and cinder cones.
+The Central America Volcanic Arc is a chain of hundreds of volcanic formations that extend from Guatemala to northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
+These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.

-Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rain forest.
+Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rainforest.
 Surrounded by deep waters with counter-currents, Cocos Island National Park is admired by scuba divers for its populations of large marine species.